Mistaken40033/team_resource_rascals/README.md

 - Erica CSS
 - Yvonne - HTML, looking for 4 resources to link on HTML
+- Austin - API
-- Austin and TJ - JS
+- TJ - Data Flow
+- Ethan - Helper Everywhere "Will Solve it all"

 # Ideas